 If you go there you do not under any circumstances want to fall into the hands of such people.
 They can do untold damage to your Imam (faith).

-However, I must admit I was not the only one in Pakistan to be defamed by claims I was a Communist.
-Later, while working in Karachi, I interviewed a renowned filmmaker by the name of Mushtaq Gazdar for both Dawn – Pakistan’s most successful independent English newspaper - and MAG.
+In my final year of living in Pakistan I worked in Karachi.
+Among other things, I interviewed a renowned filmmaker by the name of Mushtaq Gazdar for both Dawn – Pakistan’s most successful independent English newspaper - and MAG, a popular English-language weekly.

 Gazdar was a well-known documentary filmmaker and had won various awards.
 The story I wrote for Dawn was about a documentary called The Killer.
 It highlighted the social effects of heroin addiction, focussing on the poor in Pakistan.
 It was published in Dawn’s Friday Magazine on December the 08th 1989.
 A copy of the story appears on my page headed Dawn interview Mushtaq Gazdar.

-The story I wrote for MAG was about another documentary he had made about the lack of educational opportunity for girls.
+One of the stories I wrote for MAG was about another documentary Gazdar had made about the lack of educational opportunity for girls.
 It was published in MAG on the 14th of June 1990.

 What is not included in either story are off-the-record remarks Gazdar made that he had been accused of being a Communist – a slur he said on his reputation which had arisen only because he was trying to highlight social injustices in Pakistan.